pranav9056/frontend-nanodegree-mobile-portfolio/README.md

 #### Part 1: Optimize PageSpeed Insights score for index.html

-This project is hosted on github pages, and this URL - http://pranavjain.info/frontend-nanodegree-mobile-portfolio/dist/index.html can be used to find out the PageSpeed wpL3FuNA41GYXx7Sfljw5cPOrGAbEl3JHUp5dW
+This project is hosted on github pages, and this URL - http://pranavjain.info/frontend-nanodegree-mobile-portfolio/dist/index.html can be used to find out the PageSpeed score

 Optimizations Done: